grammyjs/website/site/docs/advanced/middleware.md

 We can therefore limit ourselves to looking at `use` for now, and the rest follows.

 We now have to dive a bit into the details of what `Composer` does with your `use` calls, and how it differs from other middleware systems out there.
-The difference may seem subtle, but wait until the next subsection to find out why it has remarkable consequences.
+The difference may seem subtle but wait until the next subsection to find out why it has remarkable consequences.

 ## Augmenting `Composer`